 - Internal CSS rules are parsed and defined

 - abc.jpg is downloaded and displayed

 - Parsing of HTML document ends

-- Connection between the server and client is too slow
+- The connection speed between the server and client is too slow

-- Server takes too much time to process one request
+- The server takes too much time to process one request

 - There are too many resources to load for each web page request